regorigregory/GoogleHashCode2020/README.md

 # GoogleHashCode2020
-One of our solution for Google Hashcode's library challange (2020) > 26.8 million
+### One of our solution for Google Hashcode's library challange (2020) > 26.8 million

-Contents:
+### Contents:
+Practice and qualification round solutions

+Qualification round solutions:
     GreedeySolver:
         This is based on a simple (greedy approach) optimisation algorithm.

         The things that improved on the initial 18M score:

         I factored into the number of instances of books into the compareTo method of the book class.